Funny True or False Questions

 >> Get the Printable Funny True or False Questions Game Now

-If you’d like to add a little more challenge, there are a few simple ways to do it.
+If you’d like to add a little more challenge, here are a few simple ways to do it.

-• Switch the Speaker: keep things lively by rotating the role of the question reader, keeping all players involved and on their toes.
+• Switch the Speaker: rotate the question reader each round, this keeps all players involved and on their toes.

 • Innovative Scoring: fuel some friendly competition with creative scoring.
 Award bonus points for quick correct answers, outrageous wrong guesses, or even the best joke told!